 All staff were trained to an appropriate level on safeguarding.
-The RP had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
+The RP and the pharmacy technicians had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
 The remaining staff had completed level 1 e-Learning provided by the company.
-Local contacts for the escalation of concerns were displayed on the wall of the main dispensary.
-Staff were aware of the signs requiring referral and gave examples of when they had made appropriate referrals.
+Local contacts for the escalation of concerns were displayed on the wall of the dispensary.
+Staff were aware of the signs requiring referral.